rolph-recto/pldg-expression-problem/presentation.md

 ## An Example

-**Scenario**: You are a software engineer at BFC (Big Friendly Corporation) and your application needs a way to manipulate arithmetic expressions.
-You use a library to support this feature. *You have no access to the library's source code.*
+**Scenario**: You are a software engineer and your application needs a way to manipulate arithmetic expressions.
+You use a library to support this feature.
+*You have no access to the library's source code.*

 . . .